glacier-modding/g2-mods/README.md

 A work in progress website dedicated to hosting/documenting modifications for Glacier² Engine games.
 I've started work buidling this website, actively avoiding building a backend & using scripts as much as possible, simply because of my disliking of the bloated nature of them.

-I may hit points of procrasination during building the website.
-However, bare with me on our journey to success.
+May hit points of procrasination during building the website.
+However, bare with us on our journey to success.

 ## Glacier² Engine Games
 - HITMAN 2